xgarcias/jokerng/README.md

 ================

 * library to deliver ezjail base and jails with pkgng
-* ezjail base (used in the deliver a common FreeBSD base to all jails) as a pkg
+* ezjail base (used to deliver a common FreeBSD base to all jails) as a pkg
 *  **Optional:** /usr/src as a pkg? ezjail can cause problems with freebsd-update otherwise
 * jails exported via **zfs snapshot** and packaged with pkgng
 * some scripts or ansible to automate the management tasks